Precisely speaking: The importance of precision medicine on respiratory healthcare

 Precision medicine is an ambitious goal but it can be challenging for a multitude of reasons.
 Firstly, the proposed investigations must be both accessible to clinicians and acceptable for patients.
 For instance, in asthma, not every patient is capable of expectorating sputum or tolerating an invasive bronchoscopy, both of which might be used as part of a precision medicine approach.
 Therefore, although sputum analysis is promising, it is not routinely used in clinical practice.
 Physically performing a vast array of investigations can also be both time-consuming and labour-intensive.
 This means clinicians need to be able to justify whether these tests will change asthma management.
 Secondly, the amalgamation and interpretation of such a large body of data requires specialist input.
 Thirdly, the adoption of aspects of precision medicine into local, national, and international guidelines takes time, resources, and keen individuals who are motivated in service development.

-Let’s get specific, what sorts of challenges are there in treating patients with severe asthma?
+Let’s get specific, what sorts of challenges are there in treating patients with chronic lung diseases like severe asthma?

 How does precision medicine help overcome these challenges?